Bean Chili Recipe

 Controlling Texture and Consistency

-Preventing watery chili starts with using the right liquid ratio from the beginning.
-This recipe uses 1.5 cups of broth plus the liquid from the crushed tomatoes, which creates the ideal consistency when combined with the beans and simmered properly.
-If your chili seems too soupy during cooking, remember that it will thicken significantly as it cools.
-Don’t add cornstarch or flour in a panic.
-Instead, simmer it uncovered for an additional 10-15 minutes to let excess moisture evaporate naturally.
-If the chili becomes too thick, add water or broth in half-cup increments until you reach your preferred consistency.
+Preventing watery chili starts with the right liquid ratio.
+This recipe uses 1.5 cups broth plus crushed tomato liquid, creating ideal consistency when properly simmered.
+However, if chili seems soupy, remember it thickens significantly when cooling.
+Therefore, simmer uncovered 10-15 minutes to evaporate excess moisture naturally.
+Conversely, if too thick, add water or broth in half-cup increments.

-For restaurant-quality texture without hours of cooking, try this professional technique: remove 1.5 cups of the finished chili and blend it until completely smooth, then stir it back into the pot.
-Blending a portion of the chili releases starches from the beans and creates a thick, cohesive texture that makes it look and taste like it’s been simmering all day.
-You can use an immersion blender directly in the pot for convenience, or mash some of the beans with a potato masher for a similar effect.
-This trick works because it breaks down some of the beans into a creamy base while leaving plenty of whole beans for texture.
+Alternatively, for restaurant-quality texture without hours of cooking, remove 1.5 cups of finished chili and blend until smooth, then stir back into the pot.
+This releases starches from beans and creates thick, cohesive texture that looks and tastes like it’s been simmering all day.

 Bean and Tomato Variations

-Fire-roasted diced tomatoes instead of regular crushed tomatoes add a subtle smoky depth that complements the chili spices beautifully.
-The choice between crushed and diced tomatoes affects texture more than flavor.
-Crushed tomatoes create a thicker, more cohesive base, while diced tomatoes leave visible tomato pieces and a slightly chunkier consistency.
-Either works well, though crushed tomatoes are traditional for bean chili.
+Similarly, fire-roasted diced tomatoes add subtle smoky depth.
+In contrast, crushed tomatoes create a thicker, cohesive base, while diced tomatoes leave visible pieces and chunkier consistency.
+Either works well.

 Make-Ahead and Meal Prep Benefits